 That means to keep slides neat and clean, use large and readable fonts, and linger on each slide to give every viewer the chance to absorb it.
-No matter what presentation topics you’re discussing, taking your time really helps audiences engage with your creative mission.
+No matter what presentation topics you’re discussing, taking your time helps audiences engage with your creative mission.

 As you can see in this slide from The X Note PowerPoint Template, contrast is easier on the eyes.
 It also delivers bold and unconventional styling to your slide deck!
 Truly, a win-win for you and your team.

-12. Watch Your Animations
+15. Watch Your Animations

 Many presentation topics will include a lot of different slides.
 And each of those slides might hold several different types of content.
-Thanks to PowerPoint, it’s easy to add custom animations and transitions with just a few clicks.
+Thanks to PowerPoint, it’s easy to add custom animations and transitions with a few clicks.

 These motions really pull your audience in by unveiling new items with a cool flourish.
 Plus, they’ll help you bring focus to key areas and ensure viewers engage with you.

 It’s just as important to organize your animations.
 If they happen at the wrong time, or in the wrong order, it can absolutely derail your presentation in a flash.
 Luckily, this is amazingly easy to avoid.
-In fact, learn to do it in just 60 seconds with our quick tutorial!
+In fact, learn to do it in only 60 seconds with our quick tutorial!

-13. Style With SmartArt
+16. Style With SmartArt

 PowerPoint is built to bring your fun presentation ideas to life.
 One great way is by using SmartArt.
 We’ve already looked at some infographics and charts you may find built into PowerPoint templates.
 SmartArt takes this to a higher level.
-In just a few clicks, you can build your very own custom infographics on any slide.
+In a few clicks, you can build your very own custom infographics on any slide.
 Let’s add SmartArt to a slide.

 SmartArt lives on the Insert tab on PowerPoint’s ribbon.
 You’ll find it under the Illustrations group.
 To add SmartArt, simply click on the button and launch the menu seen here.